apwan/OSProject/proj4/README.md

 #### CountKey `/kvman/countkey`
 Returns the number of distinct, existing keys in the database.

-This operation will succeed only if the server can obtain an agreement (i.e. not partitioned into minority) such that the data is up to date.
+This operation will succeed only if the server can obtain an agreement (i.e. not partitioned into minority) such that the data is guaranteed to be up to date.

 #### Dump `/kvman/dump`
 Returns a list of existing key-value pairs in the database.

-This operation will succeed only if the server can obtain an agreement (i.e. not partitioned into minority) such that the data is up to date.
+This operation will succeed only if the server can obtain an agreement (i.e. not partitioned into minority) such that the data is guaranteed to be  up to date.

 #### Shutdown `/kvman/shutdown`
 Kills the server and release the listening ports.